-2.3.3 Interview with Doga Dernegi (DD)
+2.4.3 Interview with Doğa Derneği (DD)

-Mr. Nuri Özbagdatli (Network Development Coordinator) 31-May-2007
+Mr. Nuri Özbağdatlı, Network Development Coordinator.
+31-May-2007.

-The mission of DD is to integrate nature and human society, in the view of DD conservation can only be viable on the long run if people participate.
+The mission of Doğa Derneği (DD), the Nature Society, is to integrate nature and human society, in the view of DD conservation can only be viable on the long run if people participate.
 DD aims to protect Turkey's threatened species starting with birds, Important Bird Areas, Key Biodiversity Areas (KBAs) and priority habitats through a national grassroots network.

-The strategy of DD is based on science (to undertake well informed local and direct conservation actions) and monitoring, awareness raising and capacity building, networking and advocacy.
+The strategy of DD is based on science (to undertake well informed local and direct conservation actions) and monitoring, awareness raising and capacity building, networking and advocacy:

 Science and monitoring by e.g. specific projects (see two examples below under heading 'Current involvement of DD in Biodiversity issues in Turkey').
-Monitoring results are made available in Noah's Ark (a project in cooperation with the Ministry of Environment and Forestry) and Kusbank (in cooperation with the Royal Society for the Protection of Birds (RSPB)).
+Monitoring results are made available in Noah's Ark (a project in cooperation with the Ministry of Environment and Forestry) and 'Kuşbank', Turkey's bird database, (in cooperation with the Royal Society for the Protection of Birds (RSPB)).